Susan Q. Stranahan

-Susan Q. Stranahan is a journalist and co-author of several books, who writes primarily about energy and the environment.
+Susan Q. Stranahan is an American journalist and co-author of several books, who writes primarily about energy and the environment.

 Stranahan was a staff writer for The Philadelphia Inquirer from 1972 to 2000 and served on the newspaper's editorial board.

 She was one of the recipients of the 1980 Pulitzer Prize for journalism as lead reporter for a Philadelphia Inquirer team that covered the Three Mile Island accident.
 She has taught environmental writing at the University of Pennsylvania.